-Whether your goal is to save money, make new friends or simply sit back and enjoy the sights, RV parks are the way to go.
-And with all the information available online, RV parks are easy to find.
-Web site directories and reviews offer endless tips on where to stay — and where to avoid — near all of America's greatest destinations.
+Whether your goal is to save money, make new friends, or simply sit back and enjoy the sights, Southwest RV parks are the way to go.
+And with all the information available online, campsites in the Southwest are easy to find.
+Website directories and reviews offer endless tips on where to stay — and where to avoid — near all of America's greatest destinations.

 - Prioritize your amenities.
 If you're just looking for the basics, don't pay for the extra bells and whistles of an RV resort.
 However, do make sure even a barebones RV park offers hookups and dump stations.
 Otherwise, you're probably better off roughing it in a state park or simple campground.
 At the same time, if you're craving a dip in a crystal-clear pool or a leisurely soak in a hot tub, it's usually worth it to find an RV park that offers those little extras.
 While it costs a little more, it's still a lot less than comparable hotel amenities.

 - Check locations carefully.
 This is especially important when you make your reservations sight-unseen online.
 RV parks located near major attractions like Disneyland or the Grand Canyon may not be convenient to the park at all.
 Double-check exactly how far away you'll be staying — and whether trips from your campsite to your destination will be convenient.